|

 tribute to deceased individuals who made great contributions

 to our country and who truly epitomize the American spirit.'"
+The Times then reported an incredible official

 statement: "Ivan